 Indoor air quality is also a major health concern, and it can often be worse than outdoor air.
-Poor indoor air quality has been tied to asthma attacks, headaches, fatigue, trouble concentrating, and irritation of the eyes, nose, throat and lungs.
-Additionally, longterm exposure to indoor pollutants such as asbestos and radon can lead to lung cancer.7 Sources of indoor air pollutants can include consumer products, such as paint, cleaning and personal care products, combustion sources such as ovens and fireplaces, and other household materials.
+Poor indoor air quality has been tied to health issues such as asthma attacks, headaches, fatigue, trouble concentrating, and irritation of the eyes, nose, throat and lungs.
+Additionally, long-term exposure to indoor pollutants such as asbestos and radon can lead to lung cancer.
+Sources of indoor air pollutants include consumer products, such as paint, cleaning and personal care products, combustion sources such as ovens and fireplaces, and other household materials.